tianlinhe/kidney_diagnosis/README.md

 ## Project Overview

 Chronic kidney disease (CKD) has many causes, such as diabetic nephropathy (DN), vasculitis, IgA nephropathy.
-The aim of this project is to **visualise these CKD aetiologies in two dimension** based on** peptidomic profiles** that **maximise the separation between different aetiologies**.
-For this purpose, I developed a pipline built of UMAP and SVM:
+The aim of this project is to **visualise these CKD aetiologies in two dimension** based on **peptidomic profiles** that **maximise the separation between different aetiologies**.
+For this purpose, I developed a pipline built on UMAP and SVM:

 <img src="figures/pipeline_overview.png" width="700">